sebcachia/sebcachia.github.io/content/resume.md

 +++

 # 📄 Resume
-I work with product companies to develop researched back strategies, craft stories to inspire teams and attract customers, define operational practices, and drive aligned execution towards outcomes.
+I work with product companies to develop researched back strategies, craft stories to inspire teams and attract customers.
+I design teams and operational practices to create high-functioning organizations, but I also love to get into the details and get stuff done.

 I am always happy to talk, offer advice, or help make introductions.
-Get more details and connect on my [Linkedin profile](https://www.linkedin.com/in/sebcachia).
+Get more details and connect on my [Linkedin profile](https://www.linkedin.com/in/sebcachia) or email at {{< cloakemail address="mail@sebcachia.com" >}}.

 ## Overview
 * [Work Experience](#work-experience)